J-Sanderson/100-days-of-code/log-round2.md

 Set up the generator so that it "digs" passages and rooms in random directions.
 Really liking the resultsbut there is an issue - loads of type errors when the  generator digs out of bounds - i.e. outside the array.
 I think I will need to read up some more on catching errors.

+Turned out to be as easy as wrapping the passage/room digging code in a try statement and catching the error with a console message.
+Playing about with different values for the room size/number constants now to see what gets the best looking results.
+I now have a very basic game - move around, find the stairs, go to another level with another random dungeon.
+Not pretty or fun, but it's a start.
+Next up, populate the dungeon with some stuff!

 **Thoughts:** I'm going back to this challenge but for now it will not be everyday, just two or three days a week.
 I think that's a good balance to keep me going and leave me time for the day job too.
 So if the dates seem wrong, don't worry, I'm just pacing myself - I find I get a lot done on the days I do work on this project so it evens itself out.

 And as always, problems aren't the framework being weird, it's you making a silly mistake.